iswoody2/iswoody2/README.md

 I'm a former law student turned MSc Computer Science student, combining a passion for critical thinking and problem-solving with cutting-edge technology.
 My goal is to explore exciting opportunities in software engineering, data analysis, AI engineering, or data engineering.

 🧑‍💻 About Me
-🔭 I’m currently building projects in Python, JavaScript, and web development.
+🔭 I’m currently building projects in Python, HTML, CSS and JavaScript.
 🌱 I’m continuously learning and exploring topics like machine learning, data pipelines, and visualization tools.
 🎯 My aim is to contribute to impactful projects and work at the intersection of data and technology.